Mythic Fantasy name generator background

 Built for Courts, Forests, and Half-Elf Crossovers

 Writers use this page to populate elven houses and lineages, Dungeon Masters use it for villages and noble families, and game developers use the patterns for readable NPC naming.
-It works for high fantasy settings, mixed-blood characters, and even urban fantasy as long as you want a clear elven flavor rather than a generic fantasy label.
+It works for high fantasy settings, mixed-blood characters, and even urban fantasy as long as you want a clear elven flavor rather than a broad fantasy label.

 Structure Guide